Saturday 22th February 2020 (Event postponed from 8th February)

 |M Junior 12-||W Junior 12-||Junior Score|

-There will be separate course for Senior and Junior competitors.
+There will be separate courses for Senior and Junior competitors.
 Junior courses are designed to stay away from the un-walled cliff edges and rough slopes to the east of the map.

 All competitors will have 45 seconds to peruse their maps and plan their routes before starting.

-Senior runners must also decide which map to start on, either Map A or B. Once decided competitors can change map sides after punching all or as many controls as wanted, but cannot then revert back to their first map side.
+Senior runners must also decide which map to start on, either Map A or B. Once decided competitors can change map sides after punching all or as many controls as they want, but cannot then revert back to their first map side.

 Special feature – Ha-Ha

 The area features a number of ‘invisible’ livestock barriers called ‘ha-has’ (the name supposedly deriving from the exclamation genteel visitors would have made when they discovered them).
 Runners on the wrong side might make a different exclamation!

 It is not recommended you try to cross them in either direction.
 The inset graphic above shows how they are represented on the map with a wall and steep slope symbol in parallel.

 Carrying a whistle is recommended.
 Cagoules may be required in extreme weather.